alibaba/GraphScope/docs/analytical_engine/overview_and_architecture.md

 Multi-language SDKs are provided by GAE.
 Users choose to write their own algorithms in either C++, Java or Python.
 With Python, users can still expect a high performance.
 GAE integrated a compiler built with Cython.
 It can generate efficient native code from Python algorithms behind the scenes, and dispatch the code to the GraphScope cluster for execution.
 The SDKs further lower the total cost of ownership of graph analytics.

-###  Component
+### Application Compatibility Component

 The execution runtime of GAE is also compatible with other popular graph processing systems.
 Specifically, it is compatible with the graph manipulation APIs and graph algorithms, and thus a program written with NetworkX can directly run on GAE with only some small changes.
 In addition, we have implemented the support for Pregel model.
-As a result, you can run your graph applications implemented in Giraph or GraphX on GAE directly.
+As a result, you can run your graph applications implemented in (Giraph)[https://graphscope.io/docs/latest/analytical_engine/tutorial_run_giraph_apps.html] or (GraphX)[https://graphscope.io/docs/latest/analytical_engine/tutorial_run_graphx_apps.html] on GAE directly.

 ## Algorithm Library